-The drivers raved about it and with even more preparation having gone into the venue ahead of this year’s event – as we exclusively profiled earlier this week on our website – this year’s event will only be better.
+The drivers raved about it and with even more work having gone into the venue over the last two years – as we exclusively profiled on our website – the circuit just looks better and better.

 Let’s take a look at our Buddh International Circuit Guide: